 For more information on this service, contact Cathie Clark, Healthy Steps specialist, at 970-254-2525.

 Every young patient between the ages of 6 months and 5 years receives a new age-appropriate book at every Well-Child visit.
 Parents who read to their children prepare them for success in reading and strengthen the parent-child bond.

-We Can! is a program supporting healthy lifestyle changes for obese or overweight children and their families.
+We Can!
+An active, fun class to help children achieve a healthy weight through activity and diet changes.
 Weekly sessions are from 5:00 – 7 p.m. on Wednesdays.
 Contact Western Colorado Pediatric Associates at 970-243-5437.

 The Parent Helpdesk

 The Parent Resource Program